KaisenAmin/Config/README.md

     ```

-2. You can use the isEmpty() function like this:
+2. You can use the "isEmpty" function like this:

     ```c
     if (config.isEmpty())